fgarcia/rom-mvvm/README.md

 **UserRepository**

-ROM does have the concept of repository, but depending on your architecture you might prefer your repositories has POROs that are heavily modified without knowledge of ROM and wrap existing ORMs that you are more familiar with.
+ROM does have the concept of repository, but depending on your architecture you might prefer your repositories as POROs that are heavily modified without knowledge of ROM and wrap existing ORMs that you are more familiar with.

 This repository can fetch a single UserEntity by id, but each query will return